-Answer: I believe were genuion and very down home both Jamie & I and our band members.
-Ego’s are not welcome around us.
+Answer: I believe we’re genuine and very down-home, both Jamie & I and our band members.
+Egos are not welcome around us.
 I would hope others would see that.

-Lamitschka: What has been your greatest challenge in music business?
+Lamitschka: What has been your greatest challenge in the music business?

-Answer: Making sure we make good dicisions that will keep the best musicians and singers in our group that they all can support their familys.
+Answer: Making sure we make good decisions that will keep the best musicians and singers in our group that they all can support their families.
 Very important to us.

 Lamitschka: What moments in your career stand out in your memory as highlights and achievements which you are proud of?

-and Entertainers of the Year the same year.
+Answer: My highlights would be: Our first year out being nominated for 9 IBMA Awards and winning 7 was pretty amazing and being the only ones to win “Emerging Artists and Entertainers of the Year” the same year.
 Having a cooperate Sponsor with Cracker Barrel old country store and Springer Mountain Farms Chicken was a huge blessing.
 Having a monthly radio show on WSM and a weekly National TV show on RFD-TV amazing, but the ultimate was being asked by Marty Stuart to become the 213 member of the family to the Grand Ole Opry.
 We’ve been blessed.

 Lamitschka: Any thoughts of retirement ahead?